 If these two paragraphs were already enough to exhaust you, take a deep breath.
 Because there’s a silver lining to all of this!
 If you work with the right production team, you will pretty much be able to just sit down, relax, and enjoy the virtual ride.
 There are a lot of production companies out there, yes.
 But how many of them have extensive experience producing live, virtual, and hybrid events with excellence?
 How many have an impeccable track record of pivoting to virtual with minimal to no hiccups?

-Getting in bed with a partner that not only understands but also anticipates your needs is the best thing you can do in a post-COVID world.
+Getting in bed with a partner who not only understands but also anticipates your needs is the best thing you can do in a post-COVID world.
 Even if there’s nothing but a tiny chance that something can go wrong, they’ll have your back.
 Do state restrictions mean you have to go hybrid?
 No problem!
 They’ll find a small and unique venue and source a platform for remote attendees.
-Mass shutdown is upon us yet again?
+A mass shutdown is upon us yet again?
 No biggie, they can pivot to virtual on a whim.
 Whatever you need, these are the sort of people you want to be surrounded with when planning an event during uncertain times.
 The ones who are here for you.

 Go ahead and shake off any scaries that this article might have given you.
 Things are looking good, and the future shines very brightly for both humanity and the events industry!
 The moral of the story here is simple – stay positive, stay hopeful, but keep one foot firmly planted on the ground when you’re ready to venture off into the sunset.